ICE Conducts Largest State Immigration Operation In U.S. History, Leaves Hundreds Of Children Homeless

-In what is reportedly the most extensive single-state immigration enforcement action in the history of the United States, Immigration and Customs Enforcement (ICE) arrested approximately 680 undocumented immigrants Wednesday, CNN reports.
+In what is reportedly the most extensive single-state immigration enforcement action in the history of the United States, Immigration and Customs Enforcement (ICE) arrested approximately 680 undocumented immigrants Wednesday, CNN reported.
 The raids took place at seven sites in six different cities across southern Mississippi.
 Conducted at food-processing plants, the arrests are reportedly the result of the Homeland Security Investigation team’s execution of administrative and criminal search warrants, the culmination of a year’s investigative work.

 “Today, through the hard work of these men and women, we are once again becoming a nation of laws,” said U.S. Attorney for the Southern District of Mississippi Mike Hurst.

 WJTV reports that the ramifications of the raids were felt immediately in the affected communities.
 A large number of children whose parents were taken into custody were left homeless and had to rely on their community leaders for guidance.
-In Forest, Mississippi, after what was the first day of school for many, instead of heading home, the children were taken to the community gym.
-There, they waited to be picked up by neighbors – or even strangers – who volunteered to care for the minors.
+In Forest, Mississippi, after what was the first day of school for many, instead of heading home, children were taken to the community gym.
+There they waited to be picked up by neighbors — or even strangers — who volunteered to care for the minors.

 “Government please show some heart,” cried 11-year-old Magdalena Gomez Gregorio.
 “Let my parent be free.”